-Some time ago (well: 2.5 years ago, checking the date ) I implemented my backup strategy, and it's saved my bacon a number of times.
+Some time ago (3 years ago now ) I implemented my backup strategy, and it's saved my bacon a number of times.
 Nothing much has changed over the years, except for replacing BvckUp with FreeFileSync and Paragon with Macrium Reflect FreeEdition, STOP PRESS: BvckUp is back on the list now as version 2 is awesome!

 SpiderOak is the software that backs up all my documents.
 What is especially reassuring is that as well as the most current versions being safe on SpiderOak, all the previous versions and even deleted files are safe there as well (just in case I didn't mean to delete it last month )!